 Have patience (you guys).

-If we want to include Reflexive, Direct Object or Indirect Object Pronouns such as “me, te, lo, la, los, las, nos, os, se…” in a command, we must place them attached at the end of the affirmative command forms.
+If we want to include Reflexive, Direct Object or Indirect Object Pronouns such as “me, te, lo, la, los, las, nos, os, se…” with a command, we must place them attached at the end of the affirmative command forms.

 Put it here.

 Call us soon (you guys).